gvkssceo/whatsapp_ai/Extension/README.md

 ---

-**Made with ❤️ for better WhatsApp conversations**
+**Made with ❤️ for better conversations**

-*This extension is not affiliated with WhatsApp Inc. or OpenAI.*
+*This extension is not affiliated with any external companies.*